awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### What you can do to resolve the issue<a name="reputationdashboard-vulnerablesite-whattodo"></a>

 First, identify features of your website or applications that may allow third parties to send emails using Amazon SES without your knowledge\.
-Contact us at the email address shown in the email you received from the Amazon SES Enforcement team to receive a sample of the email messages we believe were sent in this manner\.
+To request a sample of the messages we believe were sent in this manner, email us at [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com)\.

 Next, modify your application or website to prevent unsolicited sending\.
 For example, add a CAPTCHA, limit the rate at which emails can be sent, remove the ability of users to submit custom content, require users to log in to send email, and remove the ability for the application to generate multiple simultaneous notifications\.

 ### If your account is on probation or suspended<a name="reputationdashboard-vulnerablesite-probation-suspended"></a>

-When you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+When you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue does not occur again\.
 We will consider your appeal and change the status of your account if necessary\.

 If, after your probation or shutdown is listed, we detect the issue again, your account may be subject to an additional probation or shutdown\.
 Repeated incidents may lead to your Amazon SES account being permanently disabled\.